 Dartmouth Digital Commons Citation

 Batsis, John A.; Pletcher, Sarah N.; and Stahl, James E., "Telemedicine and Primary Care Obesity Management in Rural Areas– Innovative Approach for Older Adults?"
 (2017).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 2794.